ucsd-cse131-s18/ucsd-cse131-s18.github.io/pa7/index.md

 The size of the heap is 100000 words by default.

+You can add these in `test.ml` and run with `make test` and `./test`.

+Note that you'll need to run from `ieng6`, because we are providing the compiler as a black-box binary that generates assembly code (much like PA4 and PA6).

 **Printing** – There's a helper, `print_mem`, defined for you in `gc.c` that takes an array and a number of elements to print, and prints them one per line like so: